Jlin8801/Financial-engineering/README.md

-Jing Guo
+Jlin8801
 ========
 My Fun Fact: I am new in Github.
-Currently interested in financial engineering.
-Feel free to leave comments below.
+This repo is about financial engineering.
 ========
-NAME: 林靖國 (Jerry)
+> NAME: 林靖國 (Jerry)

-StuID: B06703042
+> StuID: B06703042

 MAJOR: Finance Department